codahale/veil/docs/design.md

 [[Kur02]](#kur02) [[BBS03]](#bbs03) [[BBKS07]](#bbks07) [[RFC4880]](#rfc4880).
 The headers are
-encrypted with the `veil.sres` construction (see [`veil.sres`](#encrypted-headers)), which provides full insider security (i.e. IND-CCA2 and sUF-CMA in the multi-user insider setting), using a per-header `Derive` value as a nonce.
+encrypted with the `veil.sres` construction (see [`veil.sres`](#encrypted-headers)), which provides full insider security (i.e. IND-CCA2 and sUF-CMA in the multi-user insider setting), using a per-header `Derive` value as an ID which binds the header ciphertexts to this specific message.
 The message itself is divided into a sequence of block headers and message blocks, each encrypted with a sequence of Lockstitch `Seal` operations, which is IND-CCA2 secure.

 The final portion of `veil.mres` is equivalent to [`veil.sig`](#digital-signatures).